myonlinecode1988/ELECTION_ANALYTICS/README.md

 I have used calendar years instead of dates in the entire program.
 All output donation values have been rounded to `int`.

+The nearest-rank-method is NOT defined for P=0.
+Please use P between (0,100]